Future Post Random Variables in Julia compared to MATLAB/R/STATA/Mathematica/Python

 - Distribution interface and types

-in Julia: - Distribution fitting and estimation
+- Distribution fitting and estimation

 parametric:fit(D, data)